Zamiell/isaac-achievement-randomizer/docs/about.md

 ### Collectibles <!-- 5.100 -->

-Every collectible in the game is locked behind a random objective, with the following exceptions:
+Every collectible in the game is locked, with the following exceptions:

 - 5 collectibles from the Boss Room pool (#2):
   - Breakfast (#25) (HP)